 Our Board has adopted Corporate Governance Guidelines, which provide the framework for the governance of our Company and represent our Board's current views with respect to selected corporate governance issues considered to be of significance to our shareholders.
-The Corporate Governance Guidelines direct our Board's actions with respect to, among other things, Board composition, director qualifications and diversity considerations, director independence, Board committees, succession planning and the Board's annual performance evaluation.
-A current copy of the Corporate Governance Guidelines is posted under "Governance" on our website at www.nclhltd.com/investors.
+The Corporate Governance Guidelines direct our Board's actions with respect to, among other things, Board composition, director qualifications and background considerations, director independence, Board committees, succession planning and the Board's annual performance evaluation.
+A current copy of the Corporate Governance Guidelines is posted on our website, www.nclhltd.com/investors, under "Governance - Governance Documents."